-The North Carolina Department of Revenue, in conjunction with the North Carolina Department of Agriculture, will see that studies of the cash rents for agricultural and horticultural land are conducted periodically.
+The North Carolina Department of Revenue, in conjunction with the North Carolina Department of Agriculture, will see that studies of the cash rents for agricultural and horticultural land are conducted periodically, as funding allows.
 The results are provided to the UVAB to use in establishing the recommend present-use value rates.